paullouisageneau/libdatachannel/DOC.md

 int rtcGetSelectedCandidatePair(int pc, char *local, int localSize, char *remote, int remoteSize)
 ```

-Retrieve the currently selected candidate pair.
+Retrieves the currently selected candidate pair.
 The call may fail if the state is not `RTC_CONNECTED`, and the selected candidate pair might change if the state is not `RTC_COMPLETED`.

 Arguments: